Pastwatch: The Redemption of Christopher Columbus: Future books

-Critical View
+Criticism

 Mark Winfield wrote: "Card opens up vast vistas of a history which might have been, a history in which centuries of harsh oppression of Native Americans (followed by the mass enslavement of blacks) might have been averted and more equitable relations between the two sides of the Atlantic established. (...)
 I am no expert on Mesoamerican history and culture.
 The alterations introduced in Western Hemisphere by the travelers from the future seem to me reasonably plausible, given the resources at these travelers' disposal - though an expert might pick holes in Card's scenario.(...)
 However, the final chapters, dealing with Columbus' belated return to Spain, seem in my humble opinion hopelessly idealistic.(...)
 The humane religion cooked up in the Caribbean by the time travelers could be considered a form of Christianity.
 But it is certainly not the Christianity practiced by the Catholic Church in 16th Century Europe.
 Which means that, from the Church's point of view, it is h-e-r-e-s-y, pure and simple.
 The 16th Century Catholic Church took a very dim view of heresy, the Spanish Church most of all.
 The Church established an institution charged with fighting heresy and stamping it out, the name of this institute: The Inquisition. (...)
 From the Church's point of view, the situation depicted by Card would inevitably be interpreted as "Columbus had become a heretic across the ocean, has come back with a heretic war fleet, and demands to establish on Spanish soil a heretic enclave where heresy could be openly practiced and from where it can be disseminated".
 Could the Spanish Crown have acceded smoothly and harmoniously to Columbus' request?
 Not likely. (...)
 Moreover, this is the very time when the Reformation was bubbling over in Germany.
 Inevitably, Columbus and his fellows would be regarded as the confederates of Luther. (...)
 This intervention from the future may have averted the European conquest of America, but it would not necessarily have created a peaceful and harmonious 16th Century.
-More likely, the European Wars of Religion would have gained a Transatlantic dimension".
+More likely, the European Wars of Religion would have gained a Transatlantic dimension."

+A reviewer for Publishers Weekly commented: "Card (Ender's Game), who's won both a Hugo and a Nebula, gives the concept a new twist here-with mixed results."